Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider

 \subsection{Charmed-strange meson pair}

-The $D_s$ meson is a composite particle consisting of a charm and a strange quark, providing crucial experimental insights into the nature of charmonium-like states in modern physics through precise measurements of exclusive production cross sections for the $D^{+}_{s}D^{-}_{s}$ pairs.
-Although the {\it BABAR} and Belle experiments have conducted measurements of the exclusive cross sections for $D_s^+D_s^-$ pairs production through ISR processes~\cite{Belle:2010fwv,BaBar:2010plp}, the precision is insufficient to determine the $Y(4230)$ contribution into the process $e^+e^-\to D_s^+D_s^-$.
-The CLEO-c experiment investigated the process $e^+e^-\to D_s^+D_s^-$~\cite{CLEO:2008ojp} using energy scan data, with a maximum c.m. energy of only 4.26 GeV.
-Recently, the BESIII experiment reported a more precise measurement of Born cross section of reaction $e^+e^-\to D_s^+D_s^-$ at 138 c.m. energies from 3.94 to 4.95~GeV, corresponding to an integrated luminosity of $23~\textrm{fb}^{-1}$~\cite{BESIII:2024zdh}.
-In the event selection of the BESIII experiment, only the $D_{s}$ meson is reconstructed with the decays $D_s^- \rightarrow K^+K^-\pi^-$, while the $D_s^+$ is not reconstructed exclusively, but is inferred from the recoil mass.
-The charge conjugated modes are implicit throughout the analysis by default.
-Figure~\ref{BCS:DDbar02:dsds} shows the measured Born cross section of $e^+e^-\to D_s^+D_s^-$ compared with the previous measurements from the {\it BABAR}, Belle, and CLEO-c experiments.
-The resulting cross section reveals several new structures, including a significantly narrower structure around the mass range of $\psi(4040)$ and a dip around the $D_s^{*+}D_s^{*-}$ threshold, as well as a broad peak around the mass range of $Y(4230)$, indicating the influence of the open channel effect.
-Measurements in the reaction of $e^+e^-\to D_s^+D_s^-$ provide a valuable input for coupled channel analysis and model tests, which are crucial to understanding charmonium-like states with masses between 4 and 5~GeV.
+The $D_s$ meson is a composite particle consisting of a charm and a strange quark, providing crucial experimental insights into the nature of charmoniumlike states in modern physics through precise measurements of exclusive production cross-sections for the $D^{+}_{s}D^{-}_{s}$ pair.
+Although the {\it BABAR} and Belle experiments have conducted measurements of the exclusive cross-sections for $D_s^+D_s^-$ pairs production through ISR processes~\cite{Belle:2010fwv,BaBar:2010plp}, the precision is insufficient to determine the $Y(4230)$ contribution into the process $e^+e^-\to D_s^+D_s^-$.
+The CLEO-c experiment investigated the process $e^+e^-\to D_s^+D_s^-$ using energy scan data, with a maximum c.m. energy of only 4.26 GeV~\cite{CLEO:2008ojp}.
+Recently, the BESIII experiment reported a more precise measurement of Born cross-section of reaction $e^+e^-\to D_s^+D_s^-$ at 138 c.m. energies from 3.94 to 4.95~GeV, corresponding to an integrated luminosity of $23~\textrm{fb}^{-1}$~\cite{BESIII:2024zdh}.
+In the event selection of the BESIII experiment, only the $D_{s}$ meson is reconstructed with the decays $D_s^- \rightarrow K^+K^-\pi^-$, while the $D_s^+$ is not reconstructed exclusively but is inferred from the recoil mass.
+The charge-conjugated modes are implicit throughout the analysis by default.
+Figure~\ref{BCS:DDbar02:dsds} shows the measured Born cross-section of $e^+e^-\to D_s^+D_s^-$ compared with the previous measurements from the {\it BABAR}, Belle, and CLEO-c experiments.
+The resulting cross-section reveals several new structures, including a significantly narrower structure around the mass range of $\psi(4040)$ and a dip around the $D_s^{*+}D_s^{*-}$ threshold, as well as a broad peak around the mass range of $Y(4230)$, indicating the influence of the open channel effect.
+Measurements in the reaction of $e^+e^-\to D_s^+D_s^-$ provide a valuable input for coupled-channel analysis and model tests, which are crucial to understanding charmoniumlike states with masses between 4 and 5~GeV.